Creating a Literacy-Rich Environment in Your Home

 Words Matter: Word Study in the Elementary Classroom

-We know that words are the foundation of reading and writing and therefore an essential component to our instruction.
+Words are the foundation of reading and writing and therefore an essential component to our instruction.
 And yet, it can sometimes be challenging to ensure a meaningful, integrated focus on words within our classrooms.
-In this session, Karen will discuss how to approach words in the context of spelling, structural analysis, word walls, the three tiers of vocabulary, and vocabulary instruction.
+In this session, Karen will discuss how to approach words in the context of spelling, structural analysis, word walls, morphology, the three tiers of vocabulary, and vocabulary instruction.

 Leveraging Feedback to Improve Student Writing